markbrennand/force-framework/source/injection/README.md

         (Map<String, Integer>) Injection.wire(Map<String, Integer>.class, 'animals');
 ```
 The default registry entry for the '_animals_' _Map_ has 100 sheep, 50 cows and 2000 hens.
 If you run
-_PropertyWiring.run()_ in Anonymous APEX, you will see the following debug output.
+_PropertyWiring.run()_ in Anonymous Apex, you will see the following debug output.
 ```
 DEBUG|The farm has 100 sheep
 DEBUG|The farm has 50 cows